chesslablab/website/docs/index.md

 - [PHP Chess API](https://github.com/chesslablab/chess-api)
 - [Chess Data](https://github.com/chesslablab/chess-data)

 It is recommended to run the entire chess platform using four different servers on production, one per repository, especially if your site is expected to hit a significant amount of visits.
-However, everything can be run on a humble machine or in a development environment.

-In fact, the documentation examples are run in a development environment using these ports for the repositories, respectively.
+However, everything can be run on a humble machine.
+In fact, the documentation examples are run in a development environment using these ports for each of the repositories, respectively.

 - 9443
 - 8443